MAvRK7/Galaxy-Interaction-Prediction/README.md

 Scalable Inference: Suitable for future large-scale surveys like Euclid and LSST.

-Installation
+Installation:

-Prerequisites
+Prerequisites are
-Python 3.x
+Python 3.x,
-PyTorch
+PyTorch,
 TensorFlow

 Required libraries: